Glacier Creek Preserve

 Glacier Creek Preserve is in Douglas County at 14810 State Street, Bennington, Nebraska 68007.
 The entrance to the preserve is located on the north side of State Street about 1 km (one-half mile) west of the intersection of 144th and State Streets or 1 km (one-half mile) east of the intersection of Military and State Streets.
 Brown and white road signs guide you to the entrance.
 Follow the gravel road down the hill to the headquarters parking area.
 GPS coordinates of the Barn at Glacier Creek, the Preserve’s education and research facility, are: Latitude: N 41.33886 Longitude: W -96.14702.

 The Barn at Glacier Creek: Essential to preserve activities is The Barn at Glacier Creek (aka the Barn), the preserve's environmental education and research facility that provides classroom space, a field lab, restrooms, and a multi-functional space in the hayloft of the second floor that can accommodate over 50 individuals.
-The Barn also houses the preserve office, staffed by the Outreach and Administrative Specialist, the Land Management Specialist, and the Hubbard STEM Learning Instructor, who coordinates UNO STEM activities at the preserve.
+The Barn also houses the preserve office, staffed by the Outreach and Administrative Specialist and the Land Management Specialist.
 The Barn, a 1900's era historic barn, was donated and moved from its original location on the Roy Johnson family farm to Glacier Creek Preserve in 2012 with the donation provided by the Roy Johnson Family Partnership and Barbi Hayes, a major owner of the partnership.
 Barbi Hayes also funded upgrading the Barn which includes geothermal heating and cooling, is fully ADA accessible, and has full wireless and port access to the internet.
 Use of the Barn is coordinated by the Preserves Director.
 Other structures in the headquarters area includes the Land Management Specialist’s house, a 1950's era double-garage storage structure, and a metal shed for Preserve vehicles.

 Flora: More than 350 species of woody and herbaceous plants, 17 species of bryophytes, and 10 species of lichen have been identified at various locations throughout Glacier Creek Preserve, with most of the typical prairie species found in the original 1970's restoration.
 Quantitative surveys find slopes and hilltops of the Tallgrass areas dominated by big bluestem (Andropogon gerardii) with little bluestem (Schizachyrium scoparium) and sideoats grama (Bouteloua curtipendula) being common.
 Lowland areas are predominantly big bluestem, reed canary grass (Phalaris arundinacea), and switchgrass (Panicum virgatum).
 Little bluestem and sideoats grama dominate the Mixed-Grass Prairie.
 The common forbs include leadplant (Amorpha canescens), Canada and prairie goldenrod (Solidago canadensis and S. missouriensis), common milkweed (Asclepias syriaca), round-head bush-clover (Lespedeza capitata), grayhead prairie coneflower (Ratibida pinnata), and rosinweed (Silphium integrifolium).
 Click here for the Glacier Creek Preserve plant species list.